 Running shoes, trainers or sneakers

-When you’re walking around the city or in the car driving, I understand if you don’t want to wear your hiking boots.
+When you’re walking around the city or in the car driving, I understand it if you don’t want to wear your hiking boots.
 I don’t either!
 I brought a pair of all black running shoes with me, however any kind of closed toed shoe would work.
 I specify closed toe because it can still get a little chilly and you’ll want something sturdy because you’ll be doing plenty of walking around.

 Okay, this one is totally optional and seems counter intuitive to put in a post about winter.
 I know, but hear me out.
 I bring my Tevas everywhere.
 I have no shame wearing them with wool socks, so I put them on whenever my feet need a break from hiking boots (for example, when cooking in a hostel kitchen or walking to the outhouse when I’m camping).